India's Adani not interested in domestic coal mine auctions - CFO

 CHENNAI, Aug 6 (Reuters) - India's largest coal mining services provider and trader Adani Enterprises Ltd ADEL.NS is not interested in participating in the country's first ever coal mine auctions for the private sector, an executive said on Thursday.

-Indian Prime Minister Narendra Modi in June opened up coal mining without end-use restrictions to the private sector and provided financial incentives to attract investment in India, which has the world's fourth largest coal reserves.
+Indian Prime Minister Narendra Modi in June opened up coal mining without end-use restrictions and provided financial incentives to attract investment in India, which has the world's fourth largest coal reserves.

-When asked to comment on these coal mining reforms and if Adani would participate in domestic auctions for coal mines, the Group's Chief Financial Officer Jugeshinder Singh said he would restrict participation in the coal sector to mining services.
+When asked to comment on these coal mining reforms and if Adani would participate in domestic auctions for coal mines, the Group's Chief Financial Officer Jugeshinder Singh said he would restrict participation to mining services.

 "Not really until and unless it related to mining services, not commercial coal (mining)," Singh said in a post-earnings conference call on Thursday.